 In the interim, a woman at Brown was so impressed with Ancito that she asked her parents to take him in and found a high school for him to attend in Rhode Island for his senior year.

-Ancito found Lynchburg College through Colleges That Change Lives, and LC was able to provide scholarships to pay half his costs for a year.
+Ancito found University of Lynchburg through Colleges That Change Lives, and LC was able to provide scholarships to pay half his costs for a year.
 His Rhode Island family fundraised for the other half.
 Unfortunately, he said, his parents cannot afford to help him (they have no electricity and only recently moved out of their cracked house) so he is unsure whether he will be able to continue college next year.
 But he remains hopeful.

 “My parents have taught me that education is the most powerful weapon which I can use to change the world and that nothing can stop the man with the right mental attitude from achieving his goal,” he said.